STRRINGS: STReams in Residual Images of Nearby GalaxieS: Tidal features catalogue

 Table \ref{tab:perc_tidal_features} summarises the fraction of galaxies with a given type of feature, with their $1\sigma$ standard errors on proportions, as a function of the morphological type.
 The majority of the galaxies ($80.9 \pm 0.3\%$) do not display any peculiarity, while $4.4\pm 0.1\%$ have streams, $3.3 \pm 0.1\%$ have tails, $2.4 \pm 0.1 \%$ have shells, $1.8 \pm 0.1\%$ have plumes.
-Hence, $11.9 \pm 0.2\%$ of the galaxies host any type of tidal feature (stream, tail, plume or shell), and $1.6 \pm 0.1\%$ display disturbed or asymmetric stellar haloes.
+Hence, $11.9 \pm 0.2\%$ of the galaxies host any type of detectable tidal feature (stream, tail, plume or shell), and $1.6 \pm 0.1\%$ display disturbed or asymmetric stellar haloes.
 An additional $5.2 \pm 0.2\%$ are flagged as being grand-design spirals and $0.4 \pm 0.0\%$ appear as curiosities.

 When considering ETGs and LTGs separately, $18.9 \pm 0.6 \%$ of ETGs host tidal features against $10.4 \pm 0.3\%$ for LTGs, which is a statistically significant difference at a 5\% confidence level according to a Z-test on proportions.
 Shells are more frequent around ETGs than LTGs, which is statistically confirmed by a Z-test.
-Tails seem to be more present around LTGs (the conditions of application of the Z-test were not verified so it could not be used).
+Tails seem to be more present around LTGs (the conditions of application of the Z-test were not verified so it could not be used\footnote{A Z-test for comparing two proportions can be applied when the samples are independent, the outcome is binomial, the data are randomly sampled, and the sample sizes are large enough for the normal approximation to be valid (typically np$\geq$5 and n(1-p)$\geq$5 for each group, where n is the sample size and p the proportion).
+This last condition was not met here.}).
 The fraction of galaxies with streams is similar for ETGs and LTGs for a galaxy mass below $\sim 1.5\times10^{11}M_\odot$.
 However, for higher masses, ETGs have a statistically significantly higher stream fraction than LTGs.

 The mass of the host galaxy has a strong impact on tidal feature presence.
 Figure \ref{fig:feature_fraction_vs_mass} shows the evolution of the fraction of galaxies hosting tidal features as a function of the host stellar mass.
 The fraction of galaxies hosting any type of features increases with mass, ranging from $2.4 \pm 0.4\%$ in the lowest mass bin up to $36.5 \pm 1.2\%$ in the highest mass bin.
 A sharper increase is visible for masses above $2\times10^{10} M_\odot$.
 The trend is mostly driven by streams, but this is also due to our voting procedure favouring streams over other labels.
 The fraction of plumes remains constant across mass.
 Likewise, no noticeable increase is seen for tails, streams or shells below $2\times 10^{10} M_\odot$.
 In the higher mass bin, the fraction of shells and streams strongly increases, while the fraction of tails slightly decreases.
 This is actually related to the morphological type of the galaxies: for ETGs, the increase is driven by streams and shells while for LTGs it is driven by streams and tails (see Figure \ref{fig:appendix_fraction_features_vs_mass_morphtype}).